-As for an electron two-way collision, a three-way collision has photon head-tail phase options.
+As for an electron collision, a three-way collision has head-tail phase options.
 Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event, so the options are:

 1. Head-head-head.
 Three sets of photon heads meeting at equal angles in a point will allocate processing equally, so each axis is only partly filled.
 There are free channels that let other entities in so the result isn’t stable at all.

 2. Head-tail-tail.
-In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this is proposed to be an up quark.
+In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this could be an up quark.

 3. Head-head-tail.
-In this case, one ray is leaving the point as the other two arrive, as shown in Figure 4.10b, and this is proposed to be a down quark.
+In this case, one ray is leaving the point as the other two arrive, as shown in Figure 4.10b, and this could be a down quark.

 The details are:

 1. Up quark.
 If two extreme photon rays leave the point as another arrives, the tails first fill one axis, giving a plus two-thirds charge remainder on what can be called its charge axis.
 The remaining tail photons with later arriving heads then fill a neutral axis, as the remainders cancel.
 The last photons then partly to fill a third free axis to a sixth of its two-thirds capacity.
-The result has a two-thirds charge, and is stable on two axes, but one axis isn’t full.
+The result has a two-thirds charge, and is stable on two axes, but not the third.

 2. Down quark.
 If one ray is leaving a node as the other two arrive, the tails and heads first fill a neutral axis, as the remainders cancel.
 Then the heads and the remaining tails fill a charge axis, with a minus third charge left over.
 This again leaves a third free axis partly filled to a sixth instead of two thirds.
-The result has a minus third charge, and is stable on two axes, but one axis isn’t full.
+The result has a minus third charge, and is stable on two axes, but but not the third.

 1. Charge axis.
 Fills with charge of +⅔ for an up quark, and -⅓ for a down quark.